 Thank you for attending Making Learning Healthcare Systems More Patient-Centered, a half-day conference sponsored by The PATIENTS Program at the University of Maryland School of Pharmacy.

 About the Event:

-This conference will spotlight patient-centered research, with the goal of analyzing emerging trends to shape how patients, caregivers, community members, and other stakeholders conduct patient-centric research in community based and health care systems.
+The goal of this conference was to analyze emerging trends to shape how patients, caregivers, community members, and other stakeholders conduct patient-centric research in community-based settings and health care systems.

 Funding for this conference was made possible in part by (1R13HS026092-01) from the Agency for Healthcare Research and Quality (AHRQ).
 The views expressed in written conference materials or publications and by speakers and moderators do not necessarily reflect the official policies of the Department of Health and Human Services; nor does mention of trade names, commercial practices, or organizations imply endorsement by the U.S. Government.